 According to the

+Umbilical hernias are those in which tissues in the body bulge through an area of weakness in the belly button area (umbilicus).
 This hernia type causes a visible bulge in or around the belly button that’s usually worse when you cough or strain when having a bowel movement.

-An incarcerated hernia occurs when protruding tissue can’t be pushed back into place, putting constant pressure or discomfort on a person’s body.
+- An incarcerated hernia occurs when protruding tissue can’t be pushed back into place, putting constant pressure or discomfort on a person’s body.

-A strangulated hernia is a medical emergency because the area bulging through loses blood supply.
+- A strangulated hernia is a medical emergency because the area bulging through loses blood supply.

 As a result, some doctors will recommend surgical correction of a noticeable hernia to try to keep it from getting worse or causing an emergency situation.